Fall sensory play is a blast with these beans.

 And guess what?
-You do not have to race out the door to Kroger.
+You do not have to race out the door to your grocery store.

-Here I tossed in pinto beans for orange(ish) and black beans for black.
+Here I added in pinto beans for orange(ish) and black beans for black.
 Mix them together for the ultimate fall sensory idea for preschoolers.

 Now, I truly only have one rule for sensory bins.

 That is, things need to either be kept wet or dry.
 I don’t allow water on beans or rice because after playing, these supplies need to be swept up.
-Water will make that impossible.
+Water will make that really tricky.